kata-containers/www.katacontainers.io/src/pages/blog/kata-containers-with-cloud-hypervisor.md

 Cloud Hypervisor (CH or CLH), is a modern hypervisor, written in the [rust language](https://www.rust-lang.org/).
 It was specifically written to be small, fast and secure by default.

 Cloud Hypervisor, as its name suggests, was *designed* for cloud based scenarios such as for running container workloads.
-It is highly optimised, blazingly fast and “just works”: you don’t need complex setup steps to use it.
+It is highly optimised, blazingly fast and "just works": you don’t need complex setup steps to use it.

 Although Cloud Hypervisor does not provide every feature that QEMU does, it provides all the features that most people would need to run their workloads.